CAIDA/submarine-cable-impact-analysis-public/README.md

 You can use the script 1_Finding_Consistent_AS_pairs_transiting_cable_operating_AS.py to find consistent AS pairs transiting the AS operating the cable, and 2_Computing_lengths_AS_paths_between_consistent_AS_pairs.py to compute the length of AS paths between the same AS, destination prefixes pre & post SACS.

 ## Access to the data
+Collected and analyzed traceroutes and other datasets generated during the analysis are available here: http://data.caida.org/datasets/supplement/2020-unintended-consequences/